Ujah2023/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown changes the owner of the file hello to the user betty
+chown betty hello changes the owner of the file hello to the user betty